← Buyer intel

 Certification infrastructure.
 GlobalGAP certification is available among Dominican fruit exporters.
 For EU retail, IFS Food certification, GRASP social compliance, and multiresidue analysis infrastructure exist at packhouse level.
 For US buyers, FDA registration is the baseline and widely held.

 Growth trajectory.
 Dominican mango exports grew from $20M to $50M in four years.
 Promango projects 30% volume growth in 2026.
 Packhouse capacity and cold chain investment are accelerating across the sector.
+For the broader 2026 picture — Macfrut results, Caucedo expansion, and how the institutional context has shifted — see our Dominican Republic Fresh Produce Exporters: 2026 Update.

 Florida supply gap.
 Domestic US tropical fruit production faces ongoing pressure from flooding, drought, farmland conversion, and rising labor costs.
 The Dominican Republic is the natural alternative supply origin — close, duty-free, and scaling.